Ghost of Drowned Keeper Frederick Jordan at Penfield Reef Light in Connecticut Still Helps in Rescuing Mariners

 It is believed to be haunted by the ghost of an old keeper who drowned trying to get ashore to see his family.

 Keeper Frederick Jordan hadn’t seen his family for weeks due to a series of storms, stranding him at Penfield Reef Lighthouse until he was finally relieved by Assistant Keeper Rudolph Iten.
 On a cold morning on December 22, 1916, a series of gale force winds came up suddenly, churning the waters, but the keeper decided to row ashore to join his family with handmade Christmas presents.
 In a dory, Jordan set out around 1:30 p.m. that afternoon as huge waves started tossing the keeper’s boat.
-Suddenly a large sea swell created a huge wave and broke over the craft, spilling Jordan into the icy waters a couple of hundred yards away from the lighthouse shore.
+Suddenly, a large sea swell created a huge wave and broke over the craft, spilling Jordan into the icy waters a couple hundred yards away from the lighthouse shore.
 Assistant Keeper Rudolf Iten witnessed in horror from the shore as his friend struggled over the raging waters.
 Iten grabbed a boat, but as he tried to row toward Keeper Jordan, the winds shifted against him.
-He could not get his boat near the keeper, who at this point had drifted nearly a half mile away from the shore with the constant wind gusts.
+He could not get his boat near the keeper, who had drifted nearly a half mile away from the shore with the constant wind gusts.
 Fearing for his own life, Iten had to give up on the rescue and watch Keeper Jorden drift helplessly away, eventually drowning in the cold seas.

 Jordan’s body was later recovered, and Iten was absolved of blame for the death.
 He was then promoted as the next keeper of Penfield Reef lighthouse.